ShashankBiplav/Intelli-Park/README.md

 This repository is open to **PR's**.
 All you have to do is to follow the directory structure of the project.

 > Please follow the directory structure when making a Pull Request.
 Individual app PR's like seperate Client and Server PR's won't be accepted.
 All **Contributors** are welcome and **KUDOS** in advance for improving the app!

+> Valid PR's are accepted within 24 to 48 hours after review😁.